 Many of today's cameras claim to be weatherproof, which allows photographers to capture images and videos in conditions that would normally prove challenging.
-This isn't, however, the same as waterproofing, which is usually only found on a handful of more unusually designed compact cameras.
+This isn't, however, the same as a waterproof camera (opens in new tab), which is usually only found on a handful of more unusually designed compact cameras.
 Here, we explain the difference between the two terms.

 Compact cameras designed to be used underwater are completely sealed, with lenses that don't extend from the body and few moving external parts, together with a battery compartment that often features an additional locking mechanism to make sure it's completely closed before you take it for a swim.